anebz/cloud/Accreditations/aws_developer_associate.md

 ### CodeCommit

 Ssource and version control.
-Allows access through git credentials, SSH keys and AWS access keys.
+Allows access through git credentials, SSH keys and AWS access keys, not through IAM username and password.
 Easiest way is to create Git credentials for IAM users and allow the devs to connect via HTTPS using these credentials.
 Repositories are automatically encrypted at rest.

 ### CodeBuild